iAmNawa/reactAuth/readme.md

 #React Authentication

-Creating a full-stack authentication application with react on the front-end
+Creating a full-stack token authentication application with react on the front-end